 Get Soaked at All the Splash Pads

-I learned a pro-tip this year from a friend after she saw how tentative my 3 year old was about the splash pad on our arrival.
+I learned a pro-tip this year from a friend after she saw how tentative my then 3 year old was about the splash pad on our arrival.
 Pack plastic cups!
 Yep, it was that easy.
 We handed him a plastic cup and now he had a mission; fill, pour, repeat.
 In no time at all he went from clinging to my leg to running through the water and having a blast.

 Here are some excellent Splash Pads in the Milwaukee Area.